GijsBarmentlo/LearningDataScience/Readme.md

 # Motivation
 I have been learning data science on my own for a while now and thouht it was a shame I had no repo to show off my work so ....
 I made a repo !
+I didn't use this repo while i was working so i'm grouping some of my earlier projects under one repo (not what i owuld do for a project actually using git)

 # Content